 Virtual and/or On-site

-The project goal is to improve Indigenous student representation within STEM post-secondary programs and research careers.
-To achieve this goal, CLS collaborates with various organizations and are proud to share our current partners here, with more communications happening in the future.
+To study the bison, CLS collaborates with various organizations and are proud to share our current partners here, with more communications happening in the future.

 The Canadian Light Source is proud to offer the Bison Project and we acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) PromoScience to make this possible.

 Project Protocols & Indigenous Ethics

 The Canadian Light Source Indigenous Education projects followed Traditional Protocol and Ceremony with Traditional Knowledge Keepers Stewart Prosper, Yvonne Chamakese, Joseph Naytowhow, and Métis Nation of Saskatchewan Cultural and Education Director Lori Skjeie and Federation of Sovereign Indigenous Nations (FSIN) Senior Researcher/Analyst - Science & Math, Dale Worme.